What is Lease Payment?

 Further explaining the leasing agreement, it is a contractual agreement or transaction between two parties for the usage of a particular asset.
-The party owning the asset is lessor.
-He provides the asset for use, to another person called lessee.
+The party owning the asset is the lessor.
+He provides the asset for use to another person called the lessee.
 Lessor does not transfer the ownership of an asset.
 As a result, at the end of the leasing period, the asset returns back to the lessor.
 There may be a provision of extension for lease.
-Certainly, the lease payments may increase in such cases.
+Indeed, the lease payments may increase in such cases.

-Lease rentals or Lease payments are considerations that lessee pays to the lessor for the lease transaction.
+Lease rentals or Lease payments are considerations that the lessee pays to the lessor for the lease transaction.
 Structured lease rentals compensate the lessor in the form of depreciation.
-The compensation is for the investment made in asset & for expenses like interest on investment, repairs, service charges borne by lessor over the lease period.
+The compensation is for the investment made in assets & for expenses like interest on investment, repairs, and service charges borne by the lessor over the lease period.

 Breaking down Lease payment